 Ranching did not really come to Big Bend until after the Indian Wars.
 But once surveying parties began to locate and survey sections, cattle, sheep, goats, and horses came by trail and rail to feed upon the virgin grasslands.
-First-comers took up lands with permanent water; from the earliest days ranchers headquartered at Oak Spring in the Chisos.
-Later arrivals had to dig wells and install windmills as Sam Nail did at his ranch.
+First-comers took up lands with permanent water; from the earliest days ranchmen headquartered at Oak Spring in the Chisos.
+Later arrivals had to dig wells and install windmills as Sam Nail did at the Old Ranch.
 The 1930s saw the end of "open range" ranching, and fencing became a prime concern for such ranchers as the Burnhams at Government Spring and Homer Wilson in the Chisos.
 Other ever-present problems involved water resources, drought, livestock losses from disease and predators, and remoteness from markets, schools, and doctors.
 Most ranchers understood the land and many loved it.
 They used their pastures to capacity, but they did not overstock the range until the 1940s.
 Then, just before the national park came into being, ruinous overgrazing all but wiped out the grasslands.

-Today, Big Bend National Park sprawls across 3,205 square kilometers (1,252 square miles) inside the southernmost tip of the Bend.
+Today, Big Bend National Park sprawls across 1,780 square kilometers (1,106 square miles) inside the southernmost tip of the Bend.
 Even with interstate highways, park headquarters is a long way off.
 It is 660 kilometers (410 miles) from San Antonio to Panther Junction, 520 kilometers (323 miles) from El Paso, 173 kilometers (108 miles) from Alpine's meals and motels, 110 kilometers (68 miles) from the last community, Marathon.
 But the journey is well worth the effort, because the park preserves some of the nation's most dramatic land forms and rarest life forms.

-The main body of the park is a great 65-kilometer (40-mile) wide trough or "sunken block" that began to subside millions of years ago, when the Mesa de Anguila and the Sierra del Carmen cracked off and slowly tilted up toward the west and east.
-The Rio Grande draws the park's southern boundary, slicing through three mountain ranges to form Santa Elena, Mariscal, and Boquillas Canyons.
-Right in the middle of the sunken block, rising higher than all the other mountains, the Chisos hang above the desert like a blue mirage.
+The main body of the park is a great 65-kilometer (40-mile) wide trough or "sunken block" that began to subside millions of years ago, when Mesa de Anguila and Sierra del Carmen cracked off and slowly tilted up to the west and east.
+The Rio Grande draws the park's southern boundary, slicing Mule deer graze along the Grapevine Hills Road.
+As climate continues drying here, these denizens of the desert range ever higher into the Chisos Mountains, sole homeland in the United States for the Sierra del Carmen whitetail deer.